Group Privacy Notice

 - to protect our business by preventing financial crime or from being used to facilitate financial crime;

-- to send marketing to include recommending services or products which may be of interest to you (but only where you have consented to be contacted for such purposes);
+- to send marketing material to include recommending services or products which may be of interest to you (but only where you have consented to be contacted for such purposes);

 - to develop, test, monitor and review the performance of products and services, internal systems and security arrangements offered by the Group;